stuartherbert/putting-ansible-to-work/building-software-from-source.md

   sudo: True
 </pre>

 This should work most of the time.
 You'll only have problems if the software deliberately empties the input buffer before prompting.
 If that happens, you'll have to consider patching the software's build process, or perhaps filing a bug with the software's author which explains how their approach prevents an automated install.
+Be aware that many software authors have no experience of automation, and might need some help in understanding the benefits of the changes you're asking for.
 </div>

 <div class="callout info" markdown="1">